Skip to main content

 History and heritage

 • Visit Bath, a Georgian showstopper of honey-hued and historic Roman buildings.
 A visit here wouldn’t be complete if you didn’t see its centrepiece: The Roman Bathhouse, one of best examples of its kind in Europe.
 Visit the Sacred Spring, Roman Temple and see original artefacts dotted around its mineral waters.
-At least 90 per cent of the venue is accessible to wheelchairs, autistic visitors can bypass queues, there are braille panels and induction loops.
+At least 90 per cent of the venue is accessible to wheelchairs.
+Autistic visitors can bypass queues; there are also braille panels and induction loops.
 Book a BSL audio tour and enjoy the designated quiet spaces.

 • For lovers of all things fast and furious, this museum is packed with 400 sports cars and memorabilia.
 You’ll find anything from vintage to sports cars to diggers.
 There’s a room packed full of red cars – once the ubiquitous colour of the super car – and there are regular exhibitions and events.
 Accessibility is good, with a tour of vintage cars available.
 A personal volunteer guide can be booked.